noudess/docs-main/Lua-Parser.md

 > ```

 * event_hate_list
-> Triggered when a target is added/removed to/from this npc's hatelist
+> Triggered when a target is added/removed to/from this npc's hatelist.
 > Passes an event table as an argument:
 > ```
 > {